syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Flexible working days and working hours in WPF Scheduler](DaysView_Images/adding-Flexibleworkingdaysandworkinghours.png)

 N>
-* The [NonWorkingDays](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_NonWorkingDays) property will applicable only for `workWeek` and `TimelineWorkWeek` views only, and not applicable for the remaining views.
+* The [NonWorkingDays](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_NonWorkingDays) property will be applicable only for `workWeek` and `TimelineWorkWeek` views only, and not applicable for the remaining views.
 * Scheduler Appointments UI, which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.
 * No need to specify the decimal point values for `StartHour` and `EndHour`, if you don’t want to set the minutes.
 * The number of time slots will be calculated based on total minutes of a day and time interval (total minutes of a day ((start hour - end hour) * 60) / time interval).
-* If custom timeInterval is given, then the number of time slots calculated based on the given `TimeInterval` should result in integer value (total minutes % timeInterval = 0), otherwise next immediate time interval that result in integer value when divide total minutes of a day will be considered.
-For example, if TimeInterval=2 Hours 15 minutes and total minutes = 1440 (24 Hours per day), then `TimeInterval` will be changed to ‘144’ (1440%144=0) by considering (total minutes % TimeInterval = 0), it will return integer value for time slots rendering.
+* If custom timeInterval is given, then the number of time slots calculated based on the given `TimeInterval` should result in integer value (total minutes % timeInterval = 0), otherwise next immediate time interval that result in integer value when divided by total minutes of a day will be considered.
+For example, if TimeInterval = 2 Hours 15 minutes and total minutes = 1440 (24 Hours per day), then `TimeInterval` will be changed to ‘144’ (1440%144=0) by considering (total minutes % TimeInterval = 0), it will return integer value for time slots rendering.
-* If the custom `StartHour` and `EndHour` are given, then the number of time slots calculated based on given `StartHour` and `EndHour` should result in integer value, otherwise next immediate `TimeInterval` will be considered until the result is integer value.
-For example, if `StartHour` is 9 (09:00AM), `EndHour` is 18.25 (06:15 PM), `TimeInterval` is 30 minutes, and total minutes = 555 ((18.25-9)*60), then the `TimeInterval` will be changed to ’37 minutes’ (555%37=0) by considering (total minutes % timeInterval = 0). it will return integer value for time slots rendering.
+* If the custom `StartHour` and `EndHour` are given, then the number of time slots calculated based on the given `StartHour` and `EndHour` should result in integer value, otherwise next immediate `TimeInterval` will be considered until the result is integer value.
+For example, if `StartHour` is 9 (09:00AM), `EndHour` is 18.25 (06:15 PM), `TimeInterval` is 30 minutes, and total minutes = 555 ((18.25-9)*60), then the `TimeInterval` will be changed to ’37 minutes’ (555%37=0) by considering (total minutes % timeInterval = 0).
+It will return integer value for time slots rendering.

 ## Special time regions
-You can restrict the user interaction such as selection and highlights specific regions of time in day, week, work week views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of `SfScheduler`.
-You need to set the [StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion`, you can use the timeZone property to set the specific timezone for Start and end time of `SpecialTimeRegion`.
+Restrict the user interaction such as selection and highlights specific regions of time in day, week, work week views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of `SfScheduler`.
+Set the [StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion`, use the timeZone property to set the specific timezone for Start and end time of `SpecialTimeRegion`.
 The `SpecialTimeRegion` will display the text or image on it that set to the text or icon property of `SpecialTimeRegion`.

-You can enable merges adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties) in the week and workweek views.
+Enable merges adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties) in the week and workweek views.
 By default, its value is false.

 ### Selection restriction in timeslots
-You can enable or disable the touch interaction of `SpecialTimeRegion` using the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties).
+Enable or disable the touch interaction of `SpecialTimeRegion` using the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties).
 By default, its value is true.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule" ViewType="Week" >